 Management Portal Organisation – An organisation with access to the Management Portal.

 Management Portal Sub Organisation – A Customer Account which is directly linked to a Management Portal Organisation.

 Platform – Means the software located at https://app.doc2.co or any other domain or subdomain as agreed, branded as Doc2 which is licenced to you under these Terms and Conditions and any Updates to this software that may take place from time to time.
 The Platform is designed to automate variable and conditional text within documents to minimize data entry and document formatting.

-Purpose – Means the purpose of automating the creation of documents as enabled by the Platform.
+Purpose – Means the purpose of automating the creation of documents and enables digital signature as made available by the Platform.
 This is completed by the Users.

 Quotation – This is the quoted price for a specific package that an authorised Doc2 Limited employee or representative has given to you.

 Regular Organisation – Means all Customer Accounts who are not Management Portal Sub Organisations.